ianlizzo/CMSI-284-Computer-Systems-Organization/README.md

 - pianokeys.c: Writes, to standard output, the names of the 88 piano keys and their frequencies.
 - scales.c: Takes the name of a piano key, and writes to standard output the major and natural minor scales for that key.
-- silly.c: a C function which takes in two strings and returns a new string made by joining up successive substrings of the arguments
+- silly.c: a C function which takes in two strings and returns a new string made by joining up successive substrings of the arguments.

 - rotate.c: a C function that takes in a string s and an int k and returns a newly allocated string which is the k-fold left rotation of s.